mdekauwe/mdekauwe.github.io/people.md

 <img style="padding: 0px 10px 0px 0px; width: 25%; height: 50%; float: left;" align="middle" src="assets/img/me.jpg"/>

 Martin De Kauwe is a Senior Lecturer in the Climate Change Research Centre at the University of New South Wales.
-In August I will be moving to the University of Bristol to take up an Associate Professor position in the School of Biological Sciences.
+In August Martin will be moving to the University of Bristol to take up an Associate Professor position in the <a href="http://www.bristol.ac.uk/biology/" style="color:#16a085;">School of Biological Sciences</a>

-<p> I am an Associate Editor of <a href="https://www.biogeosciences.net/" style="color:#16a085;">Biogeosciences</a> and a member of the Editorial Advisory Board for <a href="https://onlinelibrary.wiley.com/journal/13652486" style="color:#16a085;">Global Change Biology</a> and <a href="https://nph.onlinelibrary.wiley.com/journal/14698137" style="color:#16a085;">New Phytologist</a>.
-I am the co-chair of the leadership committee for the <a href="https://trac.nci.org.au/trac/cable/wiki" style="color:#16a085;">CABLE</a> land surface model.
-I am also a member of the Scientific Steering Committee for the AmazonFACE experiment.</p>
+<p> Martin is an Associate Editor of <a href="https://www.biogeosciences.net/" style="color:#16a085;">Biogeosciences</a> and a member of the Editorial Advisory Board for <a href="https://onlinelibrary.wiley.com/journal/13652486" style="color:#16a085;">Global Change Biology</a> and <a href="https://nph.onlinelibrary.wiley.com/journal/14698137" style="color:#16a085;">New Phytologist</a>.
+Martin is the co-chair of the leadership committee for the <a href="https://trac.nci.org.au/trac/cable/wiki" style="color:#16a085;">CABLE</a> land surface model.
+Martin is also a member of the Scientific Steering Committee for the AmazonFACE experiment.</p>

 ### Research Positions

+<span style="color:#16a085">2021–present:</span> Associate Professor, School of Biological Sciences, University of Bristol, England.

-<span style="color:#16a085">2017–2024:</span> Senior Lecturer, Climate Change Research Centre, University of New South Wales, Australia.
+<span style="color:#16a085">2017–2021:</span> Senior Lecturer, Climate Change Research Centre, University of New South Wales, Australia.

 <span style="color:#16a085">2010–2017:</span> Research Fellow, Department of Biological Sciences, Macquarie University, Australia.

-<span style="color:#16a085">2008–2010:</span>  Earth Observation and Land Surface Modeller, Centre for Ecology and Hydrology, UK.
+<span style="color:#16a085">2008–2010:</span>  Earth Observation and Land Surface Modeller, Centre for Ecology and Hydrology, England.

 ### Education